react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 The Cosmos UI plugin system consists of an intricate web of "slots" and "plugs" that weave together with minimal knowledge of each other.

-> The underlying `react-plugin` library isn't published yet due to time constraints but will be open sourced as a separate project in the future.

 Though it will take some time to get familiar with the subtleties of the Cosmos UI plugin architecture, its core principles are simple and so is creating your first “Hello World”.

+> **Note** The underlying `react-plugin` library isn't published yet due to time constraints but will be open sourced as a separate project in the future.

 ## Boilerplate